apollographql/apollo-ios/CodegenProposal.md

 ## Merging `TypeCase` Fields Into Children and Siblings

 Similarly to merging in fragment fields, fields from a parent and any sibling `TypeCase`s that match the `__parentType` of a `TypeCase` are merged in as well.
 In the above example the `species` field that is selected by the `Animal` `SelectionSet` is merged into the child `AsPet` `TypeCase`.
 The `AsPet` represents the same entity as the `Animal`, and because we know that the `species` field will exist for the entity, it is merged in.
+Since the field will already be selected and will exist in the underlying `ResponseDict`, the child `SelectionSet` does not need to duplicate the `Selection` for the field.
+Only a duplicated field accessor needs to be generated.

 Additionally, since any fields from other `TypeCases` defined on the parent `SelectionSet` that match the type of a `TypeCase` are guaranteed to exist, they are also merged in.
 This makes it much easier to consume the data on a generated `TypeCase`.